Cheese rolling in Gloucester: the ultimate guide

 Cheese rolling accidents

 When we’re talking a 2:1 hill gradient and a cheese rolling at 70 miles per hour, it’s little surprise there are often accidents during the cheese rolling in Gloucester.
-Some contestants do not make it all the way down the hill without sustaining an injury.
+Some contestants don’t make it all the way down the hill without sustaining an injury.
 In 1997, the cheese rolling saw its highest injury toll yet, with 33 contestants being treated for injuries – everything from broken bones to splinters.
 For this reason, there have been attempts to ban the event, but it continues to go ahead.
 Thankfully, there is always a First Aid station and an ambulance nearby.

 How to get to the cheese rolling in Gloucester